R+F FilterElements logo

 Before selecting an element, you need to identify the primary contaminant in your gas stream:

-Practical rule of thumb: If you can see a visible mist or haze in the gas stream, or if you find liquid accumulation in downstream equipment, you almost certainly need a coalescing element — not just a particulate filter.
+If you can see a visible mist or haze in the gas stream, or if you find liquid accumulation in downstream equipment, you almost certainly need a coalescing element — not just a particulate filter.

 Common applications and the right element type